Gregjarvez/mrgregory.dev/src/pages/articles/my-motivation/index.md

 This had to be first, of course.
 One of the best parts of software development is the plethora of information made available by communities for free.
 When I began my journey as a software developer.
-It intrigued me how quickly I found solutions to problems on various subjects on [discord](https://discordapp.com/), blogs a google search away, and you guessed it [stackOverflow](https://stackoverflow.com/) to name  a few.
+It intrigued me how quickly I found solutions to problems on various subjects on [discord](https://discordapp.com/), blogs a google search away, and you guessed it [stack overflow](https://stackoverflow.com/) to name  a few.
 It is fair to say I owe it to a piece of this large community and to people who have just begun to share what I have learnt over the years.

 ### Staying up-to-date/Keeping informed